Soviet-Linux/CCCP/organisation.md

 return 1;
 ```

-This part is basically useless , we could have implemented it in the libspm , but we chose to keep it separate for modularity (This way we could push an update the the libspm without changing the executable).

-We are working on other version of this program in other language to demonsrate the flexibility of the libspm.
+We could have implemented this section in the libspm, but we chose to keep it separate for modularity (this way we could push an update the libspm without changing the executable).
+We're working on another version of this program in another language to demonstrate the libspm's flexibility.